Team306EGR314/Team306EGR314/User-needs.md

 Use case #2:

 	Our target end user would be a farmer who wants to tend to their own crops and livestock.
 This individual would benefit from a mobile weather monitoring device by being able to monitor the outside environment to make choices on how to take care of their crops and livestock.
 Being able to monitor the outside temperature allows farmers to figure out when crops and livestock might experience temperatures outside their appropriate temperature range and properly adjust accordingly.
 Being able to monitor the humidity of crops will allow us to figure out the moisture loss from crops and give the farmers an idea on when to properly water their crops.

-Design Aspects
+## design aspects

-Hardware
+## Hardware

 This project must utilize a professionally manufactured pcb board.
 (E) This project must use surface mount components for its electrical circuits.(E) This project must incorporate the pic18f chip to control all aspects.(E) This device will use a switching regulator for a main source of power.(E) This project must have its own power source or utilize an everyday power source.
 (L) This project must be able to go two days without a charge if utilizing an internal power source.
 (L) This project, if utilizing an internal power source, must have the ability to use a common charger or internally charge.
 (L) This project should have fuses, and other fail safes in case of a surge.
 (L) This project must utilize minimal specialty hardware in its design.
-(L) This project will include external usb ports.(E) Software
+(L) This project will include external usb ports.(E)

+## Software

 This project will have seamless integration.
 (L)
 This project will have an automatic override (If this… then restart) (L) This project will have data collected and used.(E)